Live well work well during COVID19

 - Supporting the elderly in self-isolation

-My Family Care have confirmed that all their webinars are recorded and can be accessed in the On Demand section via your Work+Family Space following the live session.
+My Family Care has confirmed that all their webinars are recorded.
+They can be accessed in the On-Demand section via your Work+Family Space following the live session.
 You can visit their website to register for other upcoming webinars.

-For Post-Doc Staff- the Postdoc and Fellows Development Centre (PFDC) have also set up a PFDC Parents Network.
+For Post-Doc Staff- the Postdoc and Fellows Development Centre (PFDC) has also set up a PFDC Parents Network.

 Other homeschooling resources include:

-The College has remote support available to all staff, whether you require tips to assist you to work from home, or if you would like to focus on your development, along with material and resources in support of your wellbeing.
+The College has remote support available to all staff, whether you require tips to assist you in working from home or if you would like to focus on your development, along with material and resources in support of your wellbeing.

-LinkedIn Learning is a great resource, there’s lots of material you can access by simply searching a certain topic area.
-Our colleagues have created ‘playlists’ around specific topic areas, such as:
+LinkedIn Learning is a great resource.
+You can access lots of material by simply searching a specific topic area.
+Our colleagues have created ‘playlists’ around particular topic areas, such as:

 - Mental Health - Skills for managing with Mental Health in Mind